·

 The boats occupy anywhere from 6-10 people and the charters are private meaning it’s just you, your crew, and your captain (we loved our captain— shoutout to Captain Marcos).

-Spending a day with A Boat Day was truly one of the funnest boat days I’ve had.
-I was worried I would be scared to do the slide, but once I did it, I didn’t want to stop!
+Spending a day with A Boat Day was truly one of the funnest things to do in Dunedin!
 Aside from the waterslide, you can island hop, go shelling, cruise for dolphins, or do some Florida snorkeling!

 Book the tour